Puppet-Finland/ansible-collection-puppeteers-keycloak/README.md

 * **puppeteers_keycloak_k3s_db_username**: PostgreSQL username for Keycloak.
 * **puppeteers_keycloak_k3s_db_password**: PostgreSQL password for Keycloak.
 * **puppeteers_keycloak_k3s_starting_version**: Version of Keycloak to install *initially*, for example 26.4.5.
 This gets passed to the end of the `startingCSV` parameter ("keycloak-operator.v24.6.5").
 This has no effect beyond the initial Keycloak install: upgrades are handled by accepting Operator InstallPlans (see below).
+* **puppeteers_keycloak_k3s_tls_secret_name**: get TLS certificate and key from this secret, for example when using [cert-manager](https://cert-manager.io) for example.
+If this is left undefined default Traefik certificates will be used instead.

 If you wish to use an external PostgreSQL database with Keycloak you can do it with these two variables: